rust-lang/async-fundamentals-initiative/README.md

 This is an **umbrella initiative** and, as such, it covers a number of subprojects.

+See the [roadmap](./roadmap.md) for a list of individual milestones and their status.

 | Subproject                    | Issue    | Progress       | State | [Stage]        |
 |-------------------------------|----------|----------------|-------|----------------|
 | async fn                      | [#50547] | ▰▰▰▰▰▰   | ✅    | [Stabilized]   |